 Securing Our Future

-If the Grand Bargain is best thought of as an accord over the way we manage our Income Statement, in a second term, Ken plans to explore the parameters of another overarching deal – “GB2” – as it relates to our Balance Sheet.
-There has long been a concern that we under-invest in long-term fixed assets such as roads, bridges, buildings and other infrastructure.
+If the Grand Bargain is best thought of as an accord over the way we manage our Income Statement, Ken also outlined another overarching deal – “GB2” – as it relates to our Balance Sheet.
+His idea was to address the concern that we under-invest in long-term fixed assets such as roads, bridges, buildings and other infrastructure by fundamentally revising the way we borrow and budget for capital expenditures.

 As with our budget tests, the cap on our borrowings for capital spending is driven by a test that is decades old and effectively fixes annual borrowing at 5% of yearly revenue.
 This divorces the question of needs from that of means, and establishes a default rule that is not strategic in nature.
 A “smart” system involving active and professional management of our debt burden can be another area where members of both sides of the political aisle may find common ground.